Faculty Research in the PISB

 As the new home of the Department of Biology, the Constantine Papadakis Integrated Sciences Building will facilitate cutting-edge research in areas ranging from ecology and environmental science to microbial pathogenesis and immunology.
 The complexity of the laboratories and classroom spaces is astounding due to the extremely varied and specialized nature of the research and teaching conducted by biology faculty.
 The following faculty members will have a lab in the PISB where they will pursue their research interests:

-Dr. Susan Kilham, professor, is an aquatic ecologist looking at extinction events in Central America.
+Susan Kilham, PhD, professor, is an aquatic ecologist looking at extinction events in Central America.
 She studies how various species of frogs and salamanders are affected by global warming.

-Dr. Daniel Marenda, assistant professor and co-director of the Cell Imaging Center, researches human disease, particularly late-onset Alzheimer’s, in Drosophila models.
+Daniel Marenda, PhD, assistant professor and co-director of the Cell Imaging Center, researches human disease, particularly late-onset Alzheimer’s, in Drosophila models.
 He also studies other neurodevelopment diseases like CHARGE syndrome.

-Dr. Aleister Saunders, associate professor and associate department head, researches the genetic and molecular/cellular biology of Alzheimer’s disease.
+Aleister Saunders, PhD, associate professor and associate dean, researches the genetic and molecular/cellular biology of Alzheimer’s disease.
 He and his team are trying to identify predictive factors and possible targets for drug intervention.

 Through their varied research endeavors, faculty in the Department of Biology are significantly impacting the way we think about and interact with the world.
 The Papadakis Integrated Sciences Building facilitates cutting-edge research in areas ranging from ecology and environmental science to microbial pathogenesis and immunology.